Sandie Shaw: 1970 to present

 During this decade, she reneged on previous declarations of hatred for the Eurovision Song Contest and announced that she was proud of her Eurovision past on the BBC show Making Your Mind Up.
 She also briefly sat in for Brian Matthew on his long-running BBC Radio 2 Saturday morning show Sounds of the 60s in December 2006.
 On 26 February 2007, in honour of her 60th birthday, Shaw released a new version of "Puppet on a String" on her website.
 The re-tooled version, called "Puppet's Got a Brand New String," had a complete overhaul in sound and vocals under the supervision of her friend Howard Jones and mixer Andy Gray.
 The schlager style of the song was replaced with a calmer melody.

-In April 2010, Shaw appeared on the UK ITV television programme Loose Women, and revealed that she was returning to recording and would be singing the theme song to the British film, Made in Dagenham.
+In April 2010, Shaw appeared on the UK ITV television programme Loose Women and stated that she was returning to recording and would be singing the theme song to the British film, Made in Dagenham.
 She also took the opportunity to criticise the Eurovision Song Contest, saying that it was bad when she did it, but had now got even worse.

-In August 2010, she appeared at Vintage, an upmarket festival on the Goodwood estate in West Sussex, as a special guest of Wayne Hemingway (Red or Dead) who organised the event.
+In August 2010, she appeared at Vintage, a festival on the Goodwood estate in West Sussex, as a special guest of Wayne Hemingway (Red or Dead) who organised the event.
 As well as hosting her own main stage set, with numerous female guest singers, she also performed cameos on other stages, including singing "Downtown" with composer Tony Hatch and an orchestra in the cabaret tent.

 On Boxing Day 2010, she appeared on BBC Radio 4's Desert Island Discs.
 Her choices included "Remember (Walking in the Sand)" by the Shangri-Las, "Barefootin'" by Georgie Fame and "Here Comes the Sun by the Beatles.

 She was Jools Holland's special guest on his 2011 Tour.
 On New Year's Eve in 2011 Shaw performed on BBC Two's Hootenanny backed by Jools Holland's Rhythm and Blues Orchestra.

 In August 2012 she was a guest, alongside singers Petula Clark, Helen Shapiro and Jackie Trent, and producer and manager Vicki Wickham, on the BBC Radio 4 programme The Reunion.

 Shaw was appointed Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours for services to music.